bernardosulzbach/bernardosulzbach.github.io/random/computational-photography.md

 High-order filters can be decomposed into first-order filters through partial-fraction expansion.
 By applying all first-order filters in parallel and accumulating the results one can obtain the final filtered signal.

+# Image downscaling

+Some spatial frequencies might not be representable in the downscaled image.
+Sometimes, this high-frequency information is important and must be preserved.

+The key idea of [Eduardo S. L. Gastal and Manuel M. Oliveira.
+"Spectral Remapping for Image Downscaling".
+ACM Transactions on Graphics.
+Volume 36 (2017), Number 4, Proceedings of SIGGRAPH 2017, Article 145](https://dx.doi.org/10.1145/3072959.3073670) is that it is possible to represent high-frequency structured content in downscaled images by spectrally remapping this content, before downscaling, to frequencies representable at the target resolution.

+In the proposed method, the image is divided in overlapping patches, which will undergo frequency remapping.
+After this is done, phase alignment must be performed to prevent visible discontinuities between the remapped patches.